How to put your scratch card fundraiser to work

 Groups are constantly looking new ways to raise money.
 Since there are a lot of “me too” products out there, the problem is finding something that’s unique but still effective.

 Scratch card fundraising is not done by many groups, yet it can be a quick and easy way to raise money.
 The concept is different because students are using their scratch card to collect donations instead of selling an actual product.

 Therefore, ensuring that everyone understands the process is important, especially if this is your first time.
-If you’re contemplating a scratch card fundraiser, here are some things that you should consider:
+If you’re contemplating a scratch card fundraiser, here are some things to consider:

 Receive Scratch Card Fundraising Supplies

 - Sponsors receive two participation letters with their order.
 Sponsors are initially instructed to make copies and hand out the first letter to their sellers.
 The second letter is handed out just prior to the end.

 - Sellers receive a scratch card with coupons and a money collection envelope.

 The Scratch Card Selling Process